Since this feature interview, Mette has been in the studio recording new songs for the album Simple Matters.

 With Brio T., who produced “Dry Wood,” it was like a very big dream coming true.

-Everything was organised (Am. spelling is “organized.”), I could feel that this was the right way we were going, and we worked after one o’clock every day, in a fixed schedule, we never overworked, we kept the heart in the song, and there was a great professional chemistry.
-And at night we would eat a burger called vampyre (Am. spelling is “vampire.”) or something, and have beers at a Berlin bar that played rock music.:-)
+Everything was organized, I could feel that this was the right way we were going, and we worked after one o’clock every day, in a fixed schedule, we never overworked, we kept the heart in the song, and there was a great professional chemistry.
+And at night we would eat a burger called vampire or something, and have beers at a Berlin bar that played rock music.:-)

 ANDREW: Did you come from a musical background?
 Are there other musicians in your family?